-At least one-third of the sales emails I get start with a variation on: “I hope you’re doing well.”
+At least one-third of the sales emails I get start with a variation on: "I hope all is well."

 The line is so ubiquitous it's become meaningless.
 Both the recipient and the email writer know it's a nicety thrown in before the real point of the email.